-4. The HYDRAULIC POWER SUPPLY ENGINE THROTTLE is located to the below the choke on the driver's side of the semitrailer.
-The Engine Throttle controls the speed at which the engine operates (See Figure 3-13.)
+4. The HYDRAULIC POWER SUPPLY ENGINE THROTTLE is located to the side of the choke on the driver's side of the semitrailer.
+The Engine Throttle controls the speed at which the engine operates (See Figure 3-11.)
 It is a variable position control: